Hello, how can we help you?

 Stop the activity execution

-This action allows for interrupting the execution of an activity after the corresponding action button is clicked.
-This provides users with a greater flexibility to perform the necessary validations and adjustments before moving on.
+This action allows for interrupting the execution of an activity after clicking on the corresponding action button, which provides greater flexibility to perform necessary validations and adjustments before continuing.

 Conclusion